martbetz/martbetz.github.io/faq.md

 ### Will you repair my camera/lens? ###

-I don't have the time or resourses.
+I lack the time and resources.

 ### Can I hire you? ###

-I'm not a professional; I’m a hippie with a hobby.
+I'm not a professional; I’m a hippie of hobbies.

 ### Can I Contribute? ###